Hammersmith Bridge repairs

 While the bridge and road surface is owned and maintained day to day by Hammersmith & Fulham Council, TfL is responsible for managing daily bus services across the bridge.

-We will work in partnership with TfL to develop and deliver the repair works with the minimum possible disruption for residents and passengers.
+We are working in close partnership with TfL and Richmond Council to develop and deliver the repair works with the minimum possible disruption for residents and passengers.

 Frequently asked questions